JoPro0406/nvim-ts-rainbow/README.md

 Tested languages - lua, java, clojure, fennel, python, css, rust, cpp.
 Should work with any language supported by nvim-treesitter.
 If any language is missing, please open an issue/PR.

 ```
-This fork just adds the ability to change the colors of the matchs not only through hi 1 though 7 and in the file directly, but also with a key in the config.
+This fork just adds the ability to change the colors of the matchs not only through hi 1 through 7 and in the file directly, but also with a key in the config.
 ```

 ## Setup